 You will need to state that you are applying for financial support in your Initial Writ (Form G1) which can be found on the Scottish Courts and Tribunals website.
 A divorce where finances are contested is likely to take 9 - 12 months.

 The ‘matrimonial property’ in question will be formed by all assets acquired over the course of the marriage and up to the date of separation.
 Assets that are acquired post-separation or pre-marriage (with the exception of a house bought as a family home and its furnishings), as well as gifts or inheritance from a third party, are all excluded.
 Inherited gifts that have been sold to buy something else over the course of a marriage have the potential to be included as part of the matrimonial property although this can be arguable on the facts of a case.
 Additionally, all assets which make up the matrimonial property must be valued at that date and this figure becomes the net value available for division between spouses.

 In the majority of cases, the net value of the matrimonial property identified and valued at the ‘relevant date’ will be divided fairly between the spouses.
 The courts can depart from equal sharing but this must be justified by ‘special circumstances’ or a compelling argument from a spouse.

 Date of separation

-The date of separation of spouses (also called relevant date) can be the date from which the spouses ceased to cohabit, an earlier date or the date of service of the summons in an action for divorce.
+The date of separation of spouses (also called the 'relevant date') can be the date from which the spouses ceased to cohabit, an earlier date or the date of service of the summons in an action for divorce.
 It is most often recognised as the date spouses actually separated.